xonixx/blog/goawk_cover.md

 }
 ```

-Storing this data is required for building the coverage profile file (in format used by Go cover):
+Storing this data is needed for building the resulting coverage profile file (in the format used by Go cover):
 ```
 ...
 /path/to/script.awk:2.3,35.13 34 1